babylonlabs-io/finality-provider/README.md

 **Note:** EOTS stands for Extractable One Time Signature.
 You can read more about it in the [Babylon BTC Staking Litepaper](https://docs.babylonchain.io/assets/files/btc_staking_litepaper-32bfea0c243773f0bfac63e148387aef.pdf).
-In short, the EOTS manager produces EOTS public/private randomness pairs.
+In short, the EOTS manager generates EOTS public/private randomness pairs.
 The finality provider commits the public part of these pairs to Babylon for every future block height that they intend to provide a finality signature for.
-If the finality provider votes for two different blocks on the same height, they will have to reuse the same private randomness which will lead to their underlying private key being exposed, leading to the slashing of them and all their delegators.
+If the finality provider votes for two different blocks on the same height, they will have to reuse the same private randomness which will lead to their EOTS private key being exposed, leading to the slashing.
+In the context of finality providers, slashing means that once a provider is slashed, its voting power is immediately reduced to zero following a double sign, and this consequence is permanent.
+Additionally, finality providers with an exposed private EOTS key may face a penalty where their BTC delegations are partially burned according to a globally defined proportion.
+For instance, if a finality provider has BTC delegations of 10 BTC and 100 BTC, and the burn proportion is set to 10%, then after a slashing transaction is executed on the Bitcoin network, 1 BTC and 10 BTC, respectively, will be burned, with the remaining amounts returned to the delegators.

 The EOTS manager is responsible for the following operations: